zimo-gu/islandscorp/frequently-asked-questions/questions-and-answers.md

 {: .no_toc }
 Senior Staff must be recognised by a HR member of the Operations department to be promoted to Head Staff.

+### I am currently a Head Staff.
+How can I recieve a promotion?
+{: .text-red-300 }
+{: .no_toc }
+Head Staff must be recognised by a Junior Corporate in the Operations department in order to be promoted to Shift Leader.

 ### How can I check the number of days I have remaining until my promotion cooldown ends?
 {: .text-red-300 }
 {: .no_toc }